Spat In Spain Over Bailout Of Tiny Venezuela-linked Airline - UrduPoint

 "What's strategic about an airline with four destinations and a market share of less than 0.1 percent, which was posting losses long before Covid and doesn't even figure among Spain's top 30 airlines?" asked Ciudadanos leader Ines Arrimadas.

-Plus Ultra has its headquarters in Madrid but its main shareholders are Venezuelan businessmen who have been denounced by Spain's rightwing opposition having close links to Caracas.
+Plus Ultra has its headquarters in Madrid, but its main shareholders are Venezuelan businessmen who have been denounced by Spain's opposition as having close links to Caracas.

 The issue has also grated with the tiny airline's competitors.

+But in Caracas Venezuela's foreign minister Jorge Arreaza played down the affair.

+"All of this is politics.
+When I read about the affairs of the Spanish, I laugh a lot...
+When we kill a cockroach here, it's on Spain's front pages the following day," he told AFP.

-The government issued a statement saying Plus Ultra offered a service that "complemented" that of "the larger companies", as its passengers were mainly Latin Americans "mainly travelling to visit their family".
+Madrid issued a statement saying Plus Ultra offered a service that "complemented" that of "the larger companies" and that the airline's passengers were mostly Latin Americans "mainly travelling to visit their family".

 The move also sought to protect the attractiveness of Madrid's Barajas airport as an aviation hub, guaranteeing multiple connections, it added.